pinax-network/chains/README.md

 Adding a new chain is as simple as adding a new file to the `data/chains` directory.
 The file should be named after the chain's official Pinax ID and should contain the metadata of the chain.

+If you're unsure about the fields you need to fill, you can have a look at the [Chain Type](/types/chain.types.ts) to learn more about the fields you need to fill.

 ### Updating an existing chain

 To update an existing chain, you can simply open a PR with the changes you want to make to the chain's metadata.